openedx-unsupported/devstack/docs/pycharm_integration.rst

 - PyCharm helpers path: Keep the default.

-**Important** Docker sync is deprecated.
-See the `README`_.
-If you are still running with Docker Sync you will also need to first run ``docker-sync start`` to run sync in the background before running any servers.
+**Important** If you are running with Docker Sync you will also need to first run ``docker-sync start`` to run sync in the background before running any servers.

 **Note**: For lms and studio (edx-platform), it will take a long time to update skeletons (10 or more minutes).
 If you want to try a different set of configuration (compose) files, we recommend you create a new one so you can easily switch back to old without this delay.

 **Warning**: When you change configuration files, the service dropdown gets reset.
 Remember to restore to the IDA you wish to test.